MrMauzy/MrMauzy.github.io/index.md

 ### What are you looking at?

 Laid out before you I have the culmination of my experience gained from my degree program, hobbies and things I have picked up during my career.
-Currently I am working as a computer programmer for an insurance company which holds high standards in its products, and highly regards exceptional team work.
-I work on a team of 4, and we are in charge of home and auto rate changes for the whole United States.
+Currently I am working as a computer programmer doing data warehouse ETL for an insurance company which holds high standards in its products, and highly regards exceptional team work.
+I work on a team of 5, and we are in charge of pulling and cleaning data for all of our lines of business.
 We work closely with one another in order to accomplish this goal through high levels of collaboration in a team environment, all the while communicating our progress to the stakeholders throughout our process.

 ## Blog